How to make sourdough - step by step

 Day 1

-In a clean glass or glass bowl with a capacity of about 800 ml, put 80 g of water ( Mari recommends: at this stage, add the aforementioned teaspoon of white Greek yogurt or sugar/honey and mix ), 70 g of plain wheat flour and 30 g of whole wheat flour .
-Mix, cover with a lid (loosely placed, not tightened, or with a cotton cap) and let the sourdough stand at room temperature of 24 °C until the next day.
+In a clean glass (number 1) with a volume of about 800 ml, put 80 g of water and at this stage add the aforementioned teaspoon of white Greek yogurt or sugar/honey and mix well, 70 g of plain wheat flour and 30 g of whole wheat flour .
+Mix, cover with a lid (loosely placed, not tightened or with a cotton cap ) and let the sourdough stand at room temperature of 24 °C until the next day.
 If it is colder where you are, somewhere up in the cupboard the temperature will definitely be a little higher.

 Day 2

 Check if something is happening with the sourdough in the jar.
 You should see small bubbles.
 If not, don't despair.
-Add 80 g of water, 70 g of plain wheat flour and 30 g of whole wheat flour.
-Note, from this feeding we do not add any more yoghurt, sugar or honey.
-Mix thoroughly, cover with a lid in the same way as the previous day and let stand at room temperature of 24 °C until the next day.
+Add another 80 g of water, 70 g of plain wheat flour and 30 g of whole wheat flour to jar number 1 (you will have about 360 g of sourdough in total).
+Note, from this feeding we do not add any more yogurt, sugar or honey .
+Mix thoroughly, cover with a lid in the same way as the previous day and leave at room temperature of 24 °C until the next day.
 It is important that the sourdough slowly starts to "breathe".
+Make sure that the edges of the jar remain clean with each feeding, without any leftover sourdough after mixing.
+Also get a rubber band to mark the top of the sourdough in the jar immediately after feeding.
+This will give you a better overview of how the sourdough is growing.

 Day 5

-After 5 days it should be active: the volume should double, it should smell pleasantly sour (not like nail polish), the surface should have visible bubbles on the surface and when you poke it with a spoon it should be full of bubbles.
+After 5 days, the yeast should be active: the volume should double, it should smell pleasantly sour (not like nail polish), the surface should have visible bubbles and when you poke it with a spoon it should be full of bubbles.
 You could start baking from today.
 The yeast is not that strong yet, but the yeast is there to bake.
+So don't be afraid that the bread won't be quite what you expected.
+From this day on, also reduce the feeding according to how often you bake and how much yeast you need.

 Yeast diary: a guarantee of how to make sourdough better every time